mtbvang/ubuntu-host-vm/README.md

 ### Overview

-This repository contains [Packer](https://packer.io/) templates for creating Ubuntu Vagrant boxes.
+This repository contains
+1. [Packer](https://packer.io/) templates for creating Ubuntu Vagrant boxes and the .
+1. The Vagrantfile and Ansible provisioning scripts to provision and configure the Fellow Pay development Virtual Machine.

 It is a private copy of the https://github.com/boxcutter/ubuntu repo.
 We use this to build the vagrant box published to vagrant cloud.